betrybe/pytest-evaluator-action/README.md

 ## Evaluator Action

-To call the evaluator action you must create `.github/workflows/main.yml` in the project repo
+To call the evaluator action you must create `.github/workflows/main.yml` in the project repo with the release version.

 ```yml
 on: